isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-hilly-terrain/index.md

 [mowing a huge property](https://pestpolicy.com/best-lawn-mower-for-large-yard/) or smaller yard you'll need high quality lawn mowers.
 So, below are the considerations to make when choosing your mower.

-### 1.**Engine Horsepower (HP)�**
+### 1.**Engine Horsepower (HP)**
-Most riding lawn mowers tend have and engine power of 13 - 30 horsepower as they're generally heavier and bigger compared to Rotary walk-behinds that have 2-7�horsepower.
+Most riding lawn mowers tend have and engine power of 13 - 30 horsepower as they're generally heavier and bigger compared to Rotary walk-behinds that have 2-7horsepower.
 The
 [lawn mower horsepower](https://www.hunker.com/13405208/how-to-get-more-hp-out-of-a-lawn-mower-engine)
 denotes the amount of engine power that your mower will provide for your mowing tasks - particularly in its transmission and the grass-cutting blades.
 ### 2. Engine Torque
-This describes the force that'll keep the blades in the riding lawn mower spinning - its outlined as foot-pounds (ft-lbs).�Go for a riding mower that has higher torque since it'll cut the tick and tall grass more easily.
+This describes the force that'll keep the blades in the riding lawn mower spinning - its outlined as foot-pounds (ft-lbs).Go for a riding mower that has higher torque since it'll cut the tick and tall grass more easily.
 Further, choose a mower with more blades as it'll give you a better cut width.
 Riding lawn mowers have 10.5 - 26.0 ft-lbs in torque while the walk-behind mowers will have 4.50 - 8.75 ft-lbs.
-### 3.**Engine Displacement�**
+### 3.**Engine Displacement**
 Engine displacement denotes the engine's cylinder size - which is outlined in cubic centimeters (cc).
 A higher engine displacement translates to more engine and mower power.
 Further, consider the mowers turning radius as this affects how tightly the machine with turn.
 So, choose a mower that has a small turning radius because this will allow you to make sharp turns.